donnay/good-coriander/content/pages/posts/fox-village-in-japan.md

   your processes daily, to tweak, prune, and weed.
 By diligent gardening your processes, the seeds and sprouts will grown and flourish.
 ---
-> > Unless you tend to your processes daily they will degrade over time.
+Unless you tend to your processes daily they will degrade over time.
 The Toyota Production System uses the concept of a Kata, an action repeated, to make it a reflex.

-> >
+> Toyota takes the view that if a process is not improving, then it is degrading; Toyota managers will always restandardize a process after every improvement, but they will not be content to rest there, since they know the new condition will deteriorate unless daily improvements are made.

-> > Like a garden which will grow if not tended to, any process you put in place unless improved will degrade.
+Like a garden which will grow if not tended to, any process you put in place unless improved will degrade.
-> > Setting the next maturity goal, and workIng to achieve it everyday.
+Setting the next maturity goal, and workIng to achieve it everyday.
 This is the gardening that ensures the processes stays in a mature state.
-> > Do each of your processes have a defined maturity goal?
+Do each of your processes have a defined maturity goal?
->
-> > *Toyota takes the view that if a process is not improving, then it is degrading; Toyota managers will always restandardize a process after every improvement, but they will not be content to rest there, since they know the new condition will deteriorate unless daily improvements are made.*